-In journalism, students write articles, take pictures, and design pages according to journalistic style.
-The class is perfect for strong writers who want to learn how to make their writing more vivid and concise.
-While it is not necessary, it is strongly recommended to take this course before Newslab.
+In Journalism/Social Media, students write articles, take pictures, and design pages according to journalistic style.
+Much of what is created in class is shared on social media sites such as Twitter, Instagram, Pinterest, and more.
+Much time is spent learning good journalistic ethics for communicating online.
+The class is perfect for strong writers who want to learn how to fine-tune their writing for an online audience.
 (NCAA approved core course)